Welcome to “100 years walking”: a blog mainly about walking, with some other stuff thrown in.

 In September 2017, I moved back to Mozambique with my husband, to work as volunteers in the children’s centre where we lived before.
 A few African themed blog posts followed, but it was hard to find time to think, let alone write!

-Now I’m back in England, walking mainly for pleasure but with the next walking challenge planned for July 2020 – a double marathon: Race to the Tower”.
+Now I’m back in England, walking mainly for pleasure but with challenges planned for 2022.

 If you’re just dropping by and want a quick read, my favourite posts are: